Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 The following are common activities for DNS service operators and in all cases should be minimized or completely avoided if possible for DNS privacy services.
-If data is retained it should be encrypted and either aggregated, pseudonymized or anonymized whenever possible.
+If data is retained it should be encrypted and either aggregated, pseudonymized, or anonymized whenever possible.
 In general the principle of data minimization described in [@!RFC6973] should be applied.